systelab/systelab-components/src/app/systelab-components/README.md

 </div>
 ```

 Use **.ml-auto** in a flex container if you want to push the item to the left.
+This will be helpful for example to push a button and place it to the bottom right of a dialog.

 ### Forms

-Check the folder [forms](forms) to get an introduction and some examples about the design of forms.
+Check the folder [forms](forms) to get an introduction and some examples about how to the design of forms.

 ### Borders